urrahaha/stable-diffusion-webui-reForge/README.md

     --disable-ipex-hijack
     --pytorch-deterministic

-Again, Forge do not recommend users to use any cmd flags unless you are very sure that you really need these.
+Again, Forge/reForge do not recommend users to use any cmd flags unless you are very sure that you really need these.

 # Contribution